AI-estimated baseline profile. Be the first to log a session!

 What does 2001 Big Red Mark Jia Ji taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This aged raw Pu-erh offers a smooth, mellow profile with a clean taste from careful storage.
 Expect deep woody notes complemented by a noticeable sweetness that has developed beautifully over time.
-I. It sits in the "Woody" and "Sweet" and "Aged" flavor families, so expect a cup that leans woody and sweet and aged.
+I. It leans woody, sweet and aged.

 How should I brew 2001 Big Red Mark Jia Ji?